danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 1. Register an account by clicking "Register" on the navigation bar.
 2. To create a new project: Go to "Projects > New Project."
 3. Provide a project name and project description, and click "Public" if you want others to be able to access this project without any authentication.
-4. At this point you can also initialize a README within the repository by ticking the checkbox.
+4. At this point you can also initialize a ReadMe within the repository by ticking the checkbox.
 5. A folder in your repository will then be created.
 6. To upload the file or create a directory, simply click on the "+" sign under the repository project name.
 GitLab allows you to customize a commit message (to keep track of changes from a general and communications perspective), we can therefore input the message before clicking the button "Commit changes."